snarfed/lexrpc/README.md

 Initial release!

 Tested interoperability with the `lexicon`, `xprc`, and `xrpc-server` packages in [bluesky-social/atproto](https://github.com/bluesky-social/atproto).
-Lexicon and XRPC are still very early and under active development; caveat hacker!
+Lexicon and XRPC themselves are still very early and under active development; caveat hacker!